lindba/lnsByoi/README.md

 # lnsByoi
-Bring Your Own Image (BYOI) into Oracle Cloud Infrastructure
+Bring Your Own Instance (BYOI) into Oracle Cloud Infrastructure

 > You are running Linux or Windows workload